ilayraz/banger/README.md

 # Banger
 ![Banger icon](static/icons/icon.svg)

+Adds ability to query subreddits directly with site bangs

 A Firefox extension that adds DuckDuckGo-like !Bangs to any search engine.

 Install this extension at https://addons.mozilla.org/en-US/firefox/addon/banger/